Museum of Civilian Voices: History

-Visitors' quotes

-Evgeniy Maloletka, a photojournalist and co-author of the film 20 Days in Mariupol:

-"This is a good exhibition.
-It conveys the mood.
-The whole scene with graphics shows reality in a strong and beautiful way.
-It has a good focus - that is, everything is shown as it was, because not everyone was at the epicenter of events and saw the whole picture with their own eyes.
-I hope that the exhibition will be exhibited abroad.
-Not everyone wants to see the grief that our country is experiencing, but people need to know about it.
-And transferring these events to a different plane is an important work done by the creators of the exhibition".

-Dmytro Gordon, a Ukrainian journalist and TV presenter:

-"The exhibition is impressive.
-It made my heart skip a beat.
-Such exhibitions must take place because this is something you cannot see on the Internet or television.
-It evokes wild emotions that make a person human".

-Pavlo Zibrov, a singer and Ukrainian artist:

-"We could not hold back our tears.
-There were many emotions—despair, regret, injustice, rage...
-This exhibition should be shown in all European capitals, to all foreigners, officials, and those who are already 'tired' and living in a different reality.
-It is extremely important!
-This is our history, which cannot be rewritten!".

 International activities

 The Museum of Civilian Voices is also actively working to popularize the stories of civilians who witnessed or were victims of war events through international platforms.
 The Museum organizes thematic events in European countries and Ukraine with the participation of world experts, conducts interviews with historians, artists, and specialists in the field of national memory preservation, collaborates with foreign universities in the fields of education and science, and supports documentary filmmakers.
 In particular, the diary of Kateryna Savenko, presented as part of the documentary project 'War Diaries: Voices of Survivors and Those Who Did Not Survive' has been translated into German and Spanish.
 All of this contributes to a better understanding of the experiences of Ukrainians who survived the horrors of war.